RizhaoCai/PyTorch_ONNX_TensorRT/README.md

 This output is run by Jetson Xavier.
 Please be noted that int8 mode is only supported by specific GPU modules, e.g. Jetson Xavier , Tesla P4, etc.

-TensorRT 6 and 7 have been released.
-Although the tutorial is run with TensorRT 5.0, it should be also compatible with TensorRT 6 and 7.
+TensorRT 7 have been released.
+According to some feedbacks, the code is tested well with TensorRT 5.0 and might have some problems with TensorRT 7.0.
+I will update this repo by doing a test with TensorRT 7 and making it compatible soon.